A city of great minds and tolerance

 Places to see

 When exploring Gouda, there are several must-see attractions.
-The old city hall is was the centerpiece of Gouda.
+The old city hall is and has always been the centerpiece of Gouda.
 The hall was built in 1448 using imported, Belgian limestone to replace the old city hall.
 It stands proudly in the middle of the market.
-In the year 1361 the city hall got burned down by a great fire.
-By building the new city hall in the center of the market they made sure it was safe from a fire hazerd coming from the surounding buildings.
+In the year 1361 the city hall got burned down in a great fire.
+By building the new city hall in the center of the market they made sure it was safe from a fire hazard coming from the surrounding buildings.

 The Sint-Janskerk

-Another remarkable site is the Sint-Janskerk, famous not only for its stunning collection of 72 stained glass windows but also for being the longest church in the Netherlands.
+Another remarkable site is the Sint-Janskerk (St John’s church), famous not only for its stunning collection of 72 stained glass windows but also for being the longest church in the Netherlands.
 These windows, considered works of art, are notable for their exceptional quality and beauty.
-Almost all of the so-called cartons, wich are the original drawings of the windows, have been preserved.
-The cartons were drawn with charcoal and chalk on a 1:1 scale.
-This means that de cartons can be up to 22 meters high!
+Almost all of the so-called cartoons, which are the original drawings of the windows, have been preserved.
+The cartoons were drawn with charcoal and chalk on a 1:1 scale.
+This means that the cartoons can be up to 22 meters high!